muharandy/CDF-ETL/README.md

 - Data Profiling and Exploration with CDSW
 - Data transformation or aggregation using PySpark invoked via ExecuteSparkInteractive through Livy

+We will be using retail_db sample from Mysql installation.

 ## Install CDH + CDF + CDSW

 Install using Fabio's OneNodeCDHCluster: